-In coastal towns, wearing shorts and T-shirts (which are considered fine on the beach) won’t get you into trouble, as people are far too polite to admonish strangers, but it’s better to dress in loose-fitting long sleeves and skirts or long trousers.
+In Islamic regions on the coast, wearing shorts and T-shirts (which are considered fine on the beach) won’t get you into trouble, as people are far too polite to admonish strangers, but it’s better to dress in loose-fitting long sleeves and skirts or long trousers.
 Lamu calls more for kikoi and kanga wraps for both sexes and, because it’s so small, more consideration for local feelings.

-For women, even more than men, the way you look and behave gets noticed by everyone, and they’re more important if you don’t appear to have a male “escort”.
-Your head and shoulders and everything from waist to ankles are the sensitive zones, particularly in Islamic regions.
-Long, loose hair is seen as extraordinarily provocative, and doubly so if it’s blonde.
-It’s best to keep your hair fairly short or tied up (or wear a scarf) and wear long skirts or very baggy long pants.
-Topless sunbathing is only possible in private villas or beach houses, not in hotels.
+For women, even more than men, the way you look and behave gets noticed by everyone, and such things are more important if you don’t appear to have a male “escort”.
+Your head and shoulders and everything from waist to ankles are the sensitive zones, and long, loose hair is seen as extraordinarily provocative, doubly so if it’s blonde.
+It’s best to keep your hair fairly short or tied up (or wear a scarf).
+Topless sunbathing is prohibited.

 You’ll also need to be suitably attired to enter mosques and in practice you should take advice from your guide – you can’t enter unaccompanied, and women often won’t be able to enter mosques at all.

 In central Nairobi and Mombasa beggars are fairly common.
 Most are visibly destitute, and many are disabled, or homeless mothers with children.
 While some have regular pitches, others keep on the move, and all are harassed by the police.
 Kenyans often give to the same beggar on a regular basis: to the many Kenyans who are Muslim, alms-giving is a religious requirement.
 This kind of charity is also an important safety net for the destitute in a country with no social security system.